Varun-AI-dev/Scale_ai_quality_check/README.md

 Set up the script to run on cloud servers so it can handle large datasets (like 250,000 images) more efficiently.

 Pre-trained ML model:

-We can set up comparison constraint using pre-trained Ml models to get better annotation score.
+We can set up comparison constraints using pre-trained Ml models to get better annotation scores.

+Use the LLM model:

+Help in better understanding responses "customer_review_comments" can help in comparison.

 Color Analysis with OpenCV: